praetoriandigital/cub-java/docs/leads.md

 	@PostMapping("/")
 	public String index(@RequestBody Map<String, Object> payload) {
-		// The better approach is using webhooks as a signal to sync your data
+		// The better approach uses webhooks as a signal to sync your data
-		// There can be a race condition between the most recent webhooks and a webhook with outdated data
+		// There can be a race condition between the most recent webhooks and webhooks with outdated data
 		// (for example, on retries after failed requests);
 		// webhooks can get lost, and even the most reliable systems can fail;
 		// webhooks can be sent unintentionally from stage environments (because of misconfigurations)